kubevela/kubevela.github.io/docs/platform-engineers/debug/debug.md

 title:  Debug in the environment
 ---

+> This feature is available in KubeVela v1.4.

 When you deploy your application in a test environment and find problems with the application, you may want to debug the application in the environment.
 KubeVela provides the `vela debug` command to help you debug your application in the environment.

 ## Applications with workflow